kyma-project/control-plane/docs/kyma-environment-broker/08-03-orchestration-status.md

 ## Fetch all orchestrations

-1. Make a call to the Kyma Environment Broker with a proper **Authorization** [request header](#details-authorization) to verify that orchestration succeeded.
+1. Make a call to the Kyma Environment Broker with a proper **Authorization** [request header](#details-authorization) to verify that the orchestration succeeded.

    ```bash
    curl --request GET "https://$BROKER_URL/orchestrations --header "$AUTHORIZATION_HEADER""
    ```

-A successful call returns the orchestration a list of orchestrations:
+A successful call returns a list of all orchestrations:

    ```json
     [{